Linear Time Interactive Certificates for the Minimal Polynomial and the Determinant of a Sparse Matrix: A Certificate for the linear generator

 Furthermore, $(u^T \vec\rho^{A,v})/f^{A,v} = \rho_u^{A,v}/f_u^{A,v}$, where the left-hand side is not necessarily a reduced fraction.
 Thus, $u^T w \, H(r_1) = u^T (r_1 I_n - A)^{-1} v\, H(r_1) = (\rho_u^{A,v}/f_u^{A,v})(r_1) \cdot H(r_1) \ne h(r_1)$, and the Verifier's last check fails; one can compare with (\ref{eq:cramer}), which has $u = v = e_n$ and $f_u^{B,v} = c^B${}.
 Therefore, if the last check also succeeds, with probability $\ge (1-(2n-2)/|S|)\*(1 - (3n-1)/|S|)$ we have $\text{GCD}(H,h)=1$ and $h/H = \rho_u^{A,v}/f_u^{A,v}$.

 {\itshape About the certificate complexity:} Excluding the input matrix $A$ and the output minimal polynomial $f_u^{A,v}$, the certificate in Figure~\ref{fig:fAuvcert} comprises $\rho_u^{A,v}$, monic of degree strictly less than $n$; then $\phi,\psi$, of degree respectively less than $n-2$ and $n-1$; and finally $w$, a vector of $\KK^n$.
 The extra communications for the certificate are thus less than $4n$ field elements.
-For the complexity, evaluating $\phi,f,\psi,\rho,f,\rho$ requires less than $6(2n)$ field operations, $Aw$ is one matrix-vector, of cost $\mu(A)$, and checking $(r_1 I_n - A)w$ (either for a solution, or as a non-zero vector in the right nullspace) requires an additional $2n$ operations, like $u^Tw$.
-The multiplication by $f_u^{A,v}(r_1)$ requires finally $n$ more multiplications in the field.

-We have proven: \begin{theorem} If the size of the field is $\geq 3n$, the protocol in Figure~\ref{fig:fAuvcert} is sound and complete.
+For the time complexity, evaluating $\phi,f,\psi,\rho,f$ and $\rho$ requires less than $6(2n)$ field operations, $Aw$ is one matrix-vector, of cost $\mu(A)$, and checking $(r_1 I_n - A)w$ (either for a solution, or as a non-zero vector in the right nullspace) requires an additional $2n$ operations, like $u^Tw$.
+The mul\-ti\-pli\-ca\-tion of the vector by $f_u^{A,v}(r_1)$ requires finally $n$ more multiplications in the field.
+We have thus proven Theorem~\ref{thm:fAuvcert} thereafter. \begin{theorem} If the size of the field is $\geq 3n$, the protocol in Figure~\ref{fig:fAuvcert} is sound and complete.
 The associated certificate requires less than $4n$ extra field elements and is verifiable in less than $\mu(A)+17n$ field operations. \end{theorem}